liborty/rstats/README.md

 * `Centroid\Centre\Mean` is the (generally non member) point that minimises the sum of *squares* of distances to all member points.
 Thus it is susceptible to outliers.
 Specifically, it is the n-dimensional arithmetic mean.
 By drawing physical analogy with gravity, it is sometimes called 'the centre of mass'.
 Centroid can also sometimes mean the member of the set which is the nearest to the Centre.
 Here we follow the common (if somewhat confusing) usage: Centroid = Centre = Arithmetic Mean.

-* `Quasi Median` is the point minimising sums of distances separately in each dimension (its coordinates are 1-d medians along each axis).
+* `Quasi\Marginal Median` is the point minimising sums of distances separately in each dimension (its coordinates are 1-d medians along each axis).
 It is a mistaken concept which we do not use here.

+`Tukey Median` is the point maximising `Tukey's Depth`, which is the minimum number of (outlying) points in a hemisphere in any direction.
+Potentially useful concept but not yet implemented here, as its advantages over GM are not clear.

 * `Medoid` is the member of the set with the least sum of distances to all other members.